 Rattlesnake Detection

-NCF is offering rattlesnake detection and removal services.
+NCF is offering rattlesnake location, removal and prevention services.

-National Canine Facility has trained and deploys two rattlesnake detection canine teams.
-They are two of only four dogs in the world, all trained by NCF, to safely locate rattlesnakes for removal.
+National Canine Facility has developed a niche service to quickly and efficiently cover large properties - using highly trained specialty canines.
+NCF has two teams that are two of only four dogs in the world, all trained by NCF, to safely locate rattlesnakes for removal.
 Properly trained canines are able to efficiently cover large areas with difficult terrain to identify areas where rattlesnakes are residing.
 They consistently identify areas and locate snakes that are undetectable through traditional snake hunting methods.
-Please feel free to read about Noz’s career!

 Handler / canine teams’ mission is to establish and maintain a secure area for your event or property.
-Our teams are deployable throughout the Unites States.
-Contact NCF to discuss custom snake-safety packages.
+Our teams are deployable throughout the Unites States but work mostly in Southern California areas of Los Angeles County, Ventura, Thousand Oaks, Westlake Village, Calabasas and Agoura Hills.

 First rattlesnake detection / location / removal for our California clients